Twisted Fiber Bundle Codes over Group Algebras: Introduction

 The more interesting phenomenon arises when one relaxes invertibility and allows the twists to be merely chain-compatible endomorphisms.
 In that regime, the twist maps may develop kernel and cokernel defect spaces, and these defects can alter the homology of the total complex.
 At an algebraic level, singular twists weaken the effective action of the induced boundary operators and may lower their ranks.
 From the coding-theoretic point of view, this can enlarge the logical subspace by creating additional nontrivial homology classes.
 Put differently, singular twists act as a source of homological amplification: they may create new cycles and simultaneously prevent some of them from becoming boundaries.

 Our concrete examples are carried out over the nonabelian group algebra \(R=\mathbb F_2[D_3]\), where the small size of \(D_3\) (symmetry group of equilateral triangle) makes explicit computation feasible while still retaining genuinely noncommutative behavior.
 These examples illustrate several distinct regimes.
 In some cases, invertible twists produce no change in the binary code parameters, reflecting that the twists may be just a different presentation of the same complex.
 In others, noninvertible but chain-compatible twists lower the ranks of the boundary maps and increase the encoded dimension \(k\).
-Most notably, we exhibit finite-length examples in which the twisted code has strictly larger \(k\) than the corresponding untwisted lifted-product code while preserving the same blocklength \(n\) and, in our examples, the same minimum distance \(d\).
+Most notably, we exhibit finite-length examples in which the twisted code has strictly larger \(k\) than the corresponding untwisted lifted product code while preserving the same blocklength \(n\) and, in our examples, the same minimum distance \(d\).
 Thus, at least at the finite-length level, singular twisting can improve the rate without sacrificing distance.

-These examples also show that twisted fiber bundle codes with generator-dependent \(R\)-module twists need not be equivalent to lifted-product codes.
+These examples also show that twisted fiber bundle codes with generator-dependent \(R\)-module twists need not be equivalent to lifted product codes.
 Indeed, once singular twists are admitted, the resulting homological structure can differ essentially from that of the untwisted complex.
-This enlarges the design space beyond the usual lifted-product setting and suggests that noninvertible twisting may be a useful mechanism for engineering additional logical qubits in algebraic CSS constructions.
+This enlarges the design space beyond the usual lifted product setting and suggests that noninvertible twisting may be a useful mechanism for engineering additional logical qubits in algebraic CSS constructions.

 The main contributions of this paper are as follows.
-First, we formulate a twisted fiber-bundle construction over arbitrary group algebras \(R=\mathbb F_2[G]\), together with the corresponding flatness condition ensuring that the total complex is well defined.
+First, we formulate a twisted fiber bundle construction over arbitrary group algebras \(R=\mathbb F_2[G]\), together with the corresponding flatness condition ensuring that the total complex is well defined.
 Then, we identify the invertible regime in which the twisted and untwisted constructions are chain-isomorphic.
-Finally, we support the general framework with explicit computations over \(\mathbb F_2[D_3]\), showing that singular twisting can strictly improve \(k\) relative to the corresponding lifted-product code at fixed \(n\) and, in the examples presented here, fixed \(d\).
+Finally, we support the general framework with explicit computations over \(\mathbb F_2[D_3]\), showing that singular twisting can strictly improve \(k\) relative to the corresponding lifted product code at fixed \(n\) and, in the examples presented here, fixed \(d\).